JordanMarr/SqlHydra/README.md

 It can create queries for the following databases: SQL Server, SQLite, PostgreSql, MySql, Oracle, Firebird.
 SqlHydra.Query can be used with any library that accepts a data reader; however, is designed pair well with SqlHydra generated records and readers!

+### Query Builders
+* `select` - Builds and returns a select query that can be manually run by piping into `QueryContext` read methods
+* `selectAsync` - Builds a select query with a HydraReader.Read function and `QueryContext` - returns an Async query result
+* `selectTask` - Builds a select query with a HydraReader.Read function and `QueryContext` - returns a Task query result
+* `insert` - Builds an insert query that can be manually run by piping into `QueryContext` insert methods
+* `insertAsync` - Builds an insert query that returns an Async result
+* `insertTask` - Builds an insert query that returns a Task result
+* `update` - Builds and returns an update query that can be manually run by piping into `QueryContext` update methods
+* `updateAsync` - Builds an update query that returns an Async result
+* `updateTask` - Builds an update query that returns a Task result
+* `delete` - Builds and returns a delete query that can be manually run by piping into `QueryContext` delete methods
+* `deleteAsync` - Builds and returns a delete query that returns an Async result
+* `deleteTask` - Builds and returns a delete query that returns a Task result

 ### Setup

 ```F#